huakun-huang/randomForestRANSmodel-v2/README.md

 the representation of 3D instabilities within 2D simulations.
 Therefroe, this update includes the important features for the above purpose.

+**Build the applications**
+(1) run script Allwmake
+(2) Edit Allrun script.
+Make sure keyword content is "#define CRITICLE  5".
+(3) Edit the environment.
+An example is provided in bashrc file (4) Run Allrun script
+(5) Compile PINNKOmegaSST model.
+In PINNKOmegaSST folder, there is a run.sh script.
+Make sure the path in your computer is correct.

 <h2><strong>(1) Cases used in the training process</strong></h2>
 the previous training set is continually used as the training data.
 These old training cases are the 3D swirling pipe flows (SW), jet impingement (JIMP), zero-pressure-gradient flat plate flows (T3A/B), and backward-facing step (PitzDaily).
 It is worth stressing that for round jet impingement flows (Series for H/Dj cases, where H is the impinging distance and Dj is the nozzle diameter), they are the 2D axisymmetric.
 Therefore, the vortex stretching can occur, while this flow physics vanishes in the plane jet impingement (Series for H/B cases). <br>